shamikh-mill/blog/index.md

 ---

-I'm Shamikh Hossain, a computer science and economics undergrad at Duke University- welcome to my blog!
-My interests are in data science, economic development, cryptocurrency, and machine-learning, and this site serves to be an online homebase for my adventures in these fields.
+I'm Shamikh Hossain, a computer science and economics undergrad at Duke University.
+My interests are in data science, economic development, cryptocurrency, and machine-learning, and this site serves to be an online homebase for my adventures in these fields, and as a repository for my notes, thoughts, projects, etc.

 This summer, I'll be conducting research on electricity access in developing countries using machine learning techniques (i.e. a convolutional neural network) under